new stories for a different world

 But how can we be sure that the stories we are telling—the way we are communicating the issues we care about—are effective?
 How do we know that they are catching people’s attention, engaging, motivating, building our movements for change, and ultimately creating change?

 The training will focus on the role of framing in work on climate justice and tackling the rise of the far right in Europe.
-It will draw on PIRC’s work on Framing Equality, Framing the Economy, and their recent Framing Climate Justice research project.

 In the training, we’ll explore the process for developing effective narratives.
 We’ll demystify the terms around story, framing and narrative and take a whistle-stop tour through the theory behind the framework.
 And we’ll move through developing a vision, understanding the narrative landscape, and creating and testing new routes through this landscape.